CSCfi/csc-user-guide/docs/support/wn/training-new.md

 [getting started with supercomputing at CSC](../tutorials/hpc-quick.md), in which we help users find the most suitable resources for their needs and the most effective way of using them.
-The guide is useful for both total HPC beginners as well as more experienced practicioners who are nonetheless new to the CSC computing environment.
+The guide is useful for both total HPC beginners as well as more experienced practitioners who are nonetheless new to the CSC computing environment.

 ## New guide for using Python effectively on CSC supercomputers, 27.6.2024